kanidm/kanidm/kanidm_book/src/intro.md

 ## Library documentation

 Looking for the `rustdoc` documentation for the libraries themselves?
-[Click here!](./rustdoc/master/kanidm/)
+[Click here!](https://kanidm.com/documentation/)

-TODO This link does not work.
-Is this the correct URL? https://doc.rust-lang.org/rustdoc/index.html

-Or maybe the repo, https://github.com/rust-lang/rust/tree/master/src/doc/rustdoc

 ## Why do I want Kanidm?